If your Uncle Joe handed down his list of catfishing tips and told you that you had to fish at night to catch catfish, you’re doing it all wrong.

 - The obvious advantage is being much cooler at night than during the day in the summer months, allowing you to beat the heat.

-- On busy lakes or rivers there’s fewer boats on the water, and rarely any jet ski’s (jet flea’s).
+- On busy lakes or rivers there are fewer boats on the water, and rarely any jet skis (jet fleas).

-- The wind usually blows less at night so the water is generally much more calm.
+- The wind usually blows less at night so the water is generally much calmer.
 This can be a huge advantage if you’re trying to beat high winds but can also be a disadvantage as well.

 For years summer catfishing for me meant heading out a few hours before dark and driving home at sunrise.